 HP, also known as Hewlett-Packard, is an American company founded in 1939.
 As one of the oldest tech companies in the world, HP has produced a wide range of products encompassing everything from calculators and personal digital assistants to scanners, printers, desktop computers, and laptops.
 These days, they make many laptops, including budget-friendly Chromebooks, premium thin and lights, and high-end workstations.
 They have a broad lineup of popular brands like ENVY, Spectre, Pavilion, EliteBook, ZBook, Victus, and OMEN.
 While their premium models offer outstanding user experiences and exceptional build quality, their budget laptops aren't as well-built or as feature-rich as their competitors.

-We've tested over 135 laptops, more than 15 of which were made by HP.
+We've tested over 140 laptops, more than 15 of which were made by HP.
 Here are our recommendations for the top HP laptops.

 The best HP laptop we've tested is the HP Spectre x360 14 (2024), a premium 2-in-1 laptop.
 It's a great choice for most people who need a portable general productivity laptop, as it has a lightweight and compact design, a sturdy build, and excellent performance.
 Equipped with Intel's Meteor Lake processor, it can easily handle light productivity tasks like text processing, web browsing, and spreadsheets.
 The CPU also includes an NPU (Neural Processing Unit) to speed up AI features, like background-blurring during video calls and image generation in photo editing apps.
-The user experience is excellent; you get a sharp, bright 2.8K OLED display with touch and pen input, an excellent haptic touchpad, and a 4k webcam.
+The user experience is excellent; you get a sharp, bright 2.8k OLED display with touch and pen input, an excellent haptic touchpad, and a 4k webcam.
 Unfortunately, the RAM isn't user-replaceable, so ensure you get enough for your needs upfront.
 Also, the OLED display flickers and may be bothersome to some.

-It's configurable with AMD's Zen 4 Ryzen CPUs, which are more than adequate to handle light, general productivity tasks and even some moderately demanding workloads like programming.
+Our mid-range pick is the HP Pavilion Aero 13 (2024).
+This 13-inch ultraportable is configurable with AMD's Zen 4 Ryzen CPUs, which are more than adequate to handle light, general productivity tasks and even some moderately demanding workloads like programming.
 Display options include an FHD+ and a QHD+ IPS panel; both look sharp and get bright enough to combat glare in well-lit settings.
 You get a 1440p webcam with facial recognition support for quick logins, as well as a wide port selection with four USBs and a true HDMI 2.1.
-Battery life is great at around 10 hours of light use—you can charge the laptop via USB-C, so you won't have to lug a proprietary charger around.
+Its battery life is great at around 10 hours of light use—you can charge the laptop via USB-C, so you won't have to lug a proprietary charger around.

-Plenty of ports are on offer, including two USB-As, two USB-Cs (USB4), an HDMI 2.1, an SD card reader, a 3.5mm headphone jack, an Ethernet port, and a SIM card reader.
+Plenty of ports are on offer, including two USB-As, two USB-Cs (USB4), an HDMI 2.1, an SD card reader, a 3.5 mm headphone jack, an Ethernet port, and a SIM card reader.
 In addition to support for Wi-Fi 6E, there's also optional cellular connectivity, which is great if you need to take your workstation to remote work locations.
 Our major complaint is that the laptop doesn't provide a user experience as premium as other laptops in its price range.
 For example, many display options aren't bright enough for bright environments, the touchpad could be larger, and the speakers sound unnatural.
 Finally, while customizability is this laptop's strength, navigating HP's website to find the configuration you want can be difficult.

 HP has many laptop lineups ranging from cheap Chromebooks to premium workstations.